Indian beauty e-commerce Purplle raises $45 million – TechCrunch

-Purplle, an e-commerce platform for beauty products in India, said on Monday it has raised $45 million in a new financing round as it looks to expand its presence in the world’s second largest internet market.
+Purplle, an e-commerce platform for beauty products in India, said on Monday it has raised $45 million in a new financing round as it looks to expand its presence in the world’s second-largest internet market.

-The new round, a Series D, was financed by Sequoia Capital India and existing investors Verlinvest, Blume Ventures, and JSW Ventures.
+The new round, a Series D, was financed by Sequoia Capital India and existing investors Verlinvest, Blume Ventures and JSW Ventures.
 The new round values the Indian startup — which has raised $95 million to date — at about $300 million, up from $150 million in its 2019 Series C round, a person familiar with the matter told TechCrunch.

-“We continue to believe in the growth of the company and therefore we have retained our stake for Fund 2,” said Vikram Gupta, Founder and Managing Partner of IvyCap Ventures.
+“We continue to believe in the growth of the company and therefore we have retained our stake for Fund 2,” said Vikram Gupta, founder and managing partner of IvyCap Ventures.

 Eight-year-old Purplle.com, which counts Goldman Sachs among its investors, says it sells nearly 50,000 products from over 1,000 brands.
 The startup said it has amassed 7 million monthly active users.

 “Purplle has been on a robust growth trajectory.
-Even with a Covid year, we have delivered >90% GMV CAGR for the last 3 years.
+Even with a COVID year, we have delivered >90% GMV CAGR for the last 3 years.
 This, while scaling our private brands successfully; Good Vibes is already an INR 150 Cr [$20.7 million] brand.
 The investment will help to shape Purplle into a multibillion-dollar, digital-first, beauty and personal care enterprise,” said Manish Taneja (pictured above), co-founder and chief executive of Purplle, in a statement late Monday.

 The growth of Purplle is indicative of the growing e-commerce space in India, where users are beginning to purchase fashion and beauty products online.
 MyGlamm, an omnichannel direct-to-consumer Indian brand, last week raised $24.2 million in a round co-led by Amazon.

-“We are excited to partner with Purplle as we believe they have cracked the beauty playbook of value retailing with 3 key tenets – a business built on high retention and low customer acquisition cost (CAC), a wide assortment of brands offering quality at best prices, and an attractive private label portfolio mix.
+“We are excited to partner with Purplle as we believe they have cracked the beauty playbook of value retailing with 3 key tenets — a business built on high retention and low customer acquisition cost (CAC), a wide assortment of brands offering quality at best prices and an attractive private label portfolio mix.
 We see Purplle emerging as a dominant beauty destination as the online beauty penetration grows from 10% to 25%+ over the next decade,” said Sakshi Chopra, Principal, Sequoia India.